Jan 19, 2024

 Whether you’ll need a visa along with your passport will entirely depend on the country you’re planning on visiting.
 Some countries, such as Austria, France, Hungary, and Italy, allow visa-free short-term travel, depending on conditions.

-However, starting in 2025, the European Union will introduce ETIAS, a new Travel Information and Authorisation System.
-Essentially, it’s a new entry requirement for visa-exempt nationals travelling to any of these 30 European countries and simply links to a traveller's passport.
-The UK has decided to opt out of the system, maintaining its own entry requirements.
-However, if you’re travelling from the UK to a European country, you’ll need to apply for the ETIAS travel authorisation.
+However, from May 2025, the European Union will introduce ETIAS, a new Travel Information and Authorisation System — similar to the US ESTA.
+Essentially, it’s a new entry requirement for visa-exempt nationals travelling to any of these 30 European countries — as well as Iceland, Norway, Switzerland and Liechtenstein — and simply links to a traveller's passport.
+UK citizens travelling to the EU next summer will have to pay a €7 visa waiver charge.

 With a valid ETIAS travel authorisation, you can enter any of the listed European countries as often as you like for short-term stays — normally up to 90 days in any 180-day period.